RayMacBart/test-repository/README.md

-# Repository des heiligen Tests
+# Repository used to learn and test out pushs, pulls & merges.

 I was inserted on GitHub and also made bigger there!
 I'm a locally changed computerline!

-Changed on GitHub-Version!!! - This is a test description!
+This is a test description!